awslabs/aws-deployment-framework/docs/multi-organization-guide.md

 ```
 In the above usage example you can see how the Cloudformation function FindInMap
 `!FindInMap [OrgStageBasedPropertyMap, !Ref OrgStage, FinOpsAccountId]` can be
-utilized to dynamically reference a custom 'AccountId' within the Template,
+utilized to dynamically reference a custom 'AccountId' within the template,
 enabling the construction account specific granular Resource/Principal ARNS.